Skip to main content

 2. In the event that taxpayer habitually resides in municipalities and smaller local entities with a population of less than 3,000 inhabitants:

-The necessary conditions for the consideration of a large family and its classification by categories will be determined in accordance with the provisions of Law 40/2003, of November 18, on the Protection of Large Families (BOE of November 19).
+The conditions necessary for consideration as a large family and its classification by categories will be determined in accordance with the provisions of Law 40/2003, of November 18, on the Protection of Large Families (BOE of November 19).

 - 28,000 euros in individual taxation.